 It is useful to show the behaviour of stop-work from different perspectives:

-The above diagram shows the barrel B with the arbor wheel A and barrel wheel C mounted on it.
+- This diagram shows the barrel B with the arbor wheel A and barrel wheel C.

-Now imagine that the watch is gigantic with people living at B, A and C. The view above is that of "God the watchmaker" looking at this watch universe from outside it.
-This particular universe is based on a Breguet self-winding watch.
+Imagine that the watch is gigantic with people living at B, A and C. The view above is that of "God the watchmaker" looking at this watch universe from outside it.
+This particular universe is based on a Breguet stop-work design.
 In his watches the barrel arbor rotates anti-clockwise to wind the mainspring and the barrel rotates anti-clockwise to run the watch; this is the reverse of ordinary watches.

 As the watch is wound and as it runs God sees B, A and C rotating.
 As the watch is wound A rotates anti-clockwise, C rotates clockwise intermittently on its axis and the barrel B does not move.
 As the watch runs the barrel B rotates anti-clockwise, C (rotating with B) pirrouettes around the barrel arbor and intermittently rotates anti-clockwise on its axis, and A remains stationary.